caktus/guidebook/docs/project-template-testing.md

 -------------------

-The changes that make testing the project template faster are a start, but there\'s still a lot we can do to make this process better in the future.
+The changes that make testing the project template faster are a start, but there's still a lot we can do to make this process better in the future.

 ### Automation